Netflix's 'Delhi Crime' wins top prize at International Emmy Awards 2020 | Entertainment

 Glenda Jackson, 84, bagged the best actress award for her role in "Elizabeth is Missing".
 "For Sama" won the best documentary award.

-The film is narrated and directed by Waad Al-Kateab along with Edward Watts.
-"For Sama" focuses on Al-Kateab's journey as a journalist and rebel in the Syrian uprising.
+Narrated and directed by Waad Al-Kateab along with Edward Watts, "For Sama" focuses on Al-Kateab's journey as a journalist and rebel in the Syrian uprising.
 The Non-English Language US Primetime Program category saw a tie, with "20th Annual Latin Grammy Awards" and "La Reina del Sur" season two bagging the honour.
-The Short Form Series award was bagged by "#martyisdead" from Czech Republic while "Old People’s Home for 4 Year Olds" from Australia took home the award in Non-Scripted Entertainment category.
+The Short Form Series award was bagged by "#martyisdead" from Czech Republic while "Old People's Home for 4 Year Olds" from Australia took home the award in Non-Scripted Entertainment category.

 Brazil's "Orphans of a Nation" won the top honour in Telenovela category.
 Last year, Nawazuddin Siddiqui-starrer "McMafia" won the best drama series award at the International Emmy Awards.
 Actor Richard Kind hosted the ceremony from New York.